 Students may apply for assistance in meeting the costs of research, including presenting results at a conference.
 If these requests are funded, any materials, supplies, and equipment will become the property of the College and remain with the sponsoring faculty member's department or the Law and Society Program.
 An estimated budget must be prepared and submitted with each proposal.
 Costs for equipment and materials, travel for meetings and interviews, access to archives, cost for copying, or conference travel, if appropriately invoiced and receipted in the Accounting Office and approved by the faculty mentor, may not exceed $500.

 Students awarded fellowships for the preceding summer are required to submit an electronic copy of the final comprehensive paper that serves as the research project's concluding report.
-Submit the paper via email to Andrea Lechleitner, email@example.com
+Submit the paper electronically via email to Ric Sheffield, email@example.com.

 Summer Legal Scholars, depending upon their mentors' preferences, will present their research at a public talk before the end of the semester immediately following their summer research experience.
 Ordinarily these presentations will occur during Family Weekend.

 The students are encouraged to submit their final papers for publication in an undergraduate journal for legal studies.
-Some possible venues for submission include the Columbia Undergraduate Law Review, http://culr.weebly.com/ and The Dalhouse Journal of Legal Studies, http://www.djls.org/.
+Some possible venues for submission include the Columbia Undergraduate Law Review, culr.weebly.com and the Dalhouse Journal of Legal Studies, www.djls.org.

 Students who successfully complete a summer socio-legal research project in accord with program and project requirements and who are endorsed by their faculty mentor will have this summer research experience specially noted on their transcript.